Drones and CCTV: surveillance for safety on the sand in Spain

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LLORET DE MAR, Spain: Surveillance is the watchword at the seaside this summer, with Spanish beaches using drones, cameras and coloured tape to ensure safety for tourists holidaying in the shadow of the virus.
+LLORET DE MAR: Surveillance is the watchword at the seaside this summer, with Spanish beaches using drones, cameras and coloured tape to ensure safety for tourists holidaying in the shadow of the virus.

 Although the pandemic is now well under control, Spanish resorts are gearing up for a summer with a difference, with a host of precautions to keep beachgoers safe.